bfeitknecht/vault/sem2/PProg/PV/notes/PProg-recap.md

 ## Consistency Models

-> [!quote]+ What is quiescent consistency?
->- requires non-overlapping operations to appear to take effect in their realtime order, but overlapping operations might be reordered

 > [!quote]+ What is sequential consistency?
 >- All instructions are executed in order
 >- Every write operation becomes instantaneously visible throughout the system